Oh! Wot a Dream

 "Oh!
 Wot a Dream" was a Kevin Ayers single taken from his fourth solo album Bananamour.
 Ayers has stated in interviews that 'Oh!
 Wot A Dream' was about his friend and colleague Syd Barrett – "You are the most extraordinary person / You write the most peculiar kind of tunes / I met you floating as I was boating / One Afternoon".
-'Connie On A Rubber Band' was a non album track that would later be included on 1976 compilation Odd Ditties.
+'Connie On A Rubber Band' was a non album track, which is a ska rendition of his song Clarence in Wonderland from Shooting at the Moon, that would later be included on 1976 compilation Odd Ditties.